danvk/aoc2023/aoc2017/README.md

 ## Day 12

 First day where BFS is in play.
 It's going to be interesting to write a general Dijkstra in Zig.

+I find the two forms of iteration in Zig to be a bit confusing.
+You iterate over a slice with a `for` loop, which yields values, but you iterate over a HashMap with an iterator, which yields pointers.

+This is useful!
+I've been writing `orelse unreachable` a lot.

+> `.?` is a shorthand for `orelse unreachable`

+## Day 13

+Some off-by-ones, but otherwise no problems.
+Having to cast between `u32` and `usize` is a bit annoying.
+I wonder why this isn't modeled in the same way as other errors, i.e. why don't you need to wrap integer casts with `try`?